algolia/algoliasearch-client-scala/README.md

 Security / User API Keys
 -------------

-The admin API key provides full control of all your indices.
+The ADMIN API key provides full control of all your indices.
 You can also generate user API keys to control security.
 These API keys can be restricted to a set of operations or/and restricted to a given index.